wp-plugins/role-scoper/readme.txt

 #### 1.3.40 - 6 June 2011

 = Category / Tag Editing =
-* BugFix : Non-Administrators could not edit categories or tags (since 1.3.35)
+* Fixed : Non-Administrators could not edit categories or tags (since 1.3.35)
-* BugFix : Tags were not displayed in Edit Posts listing for non-Administrators
+* Fixed : Tags were not displayed in Edit Posts listing for non-Administrators
-* BugFix : New child terms in custom taxonomies were excluded from terms listing until RS re-activation, in some situations
+* Fixed : New child terms in custom taxonomies were excluded from terms listing until RS re-activation, in some situations

 = Plugin Compatibility =
 * Compat : W3 Total Cache: .htaccess corruption (and 500 Error) when "HTTP Authentication Request in RSS Feed Links" option enabled